 Diagnosis of Hip Instability

 The diagnosis of hip instability is based on a thorough physical examination performed by Dr. Okoroha.
 Imaging studies such as plain X-rays, MRI and MRI arthrography (use of a contrast agent) may also be ordered to confirm instability.
 Dr. Okoroha may also perform hip instability tests such as posterior impingement or dial test; both of which involve simple range of motion exercises.

 Treatments for Hip Instability

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 Dr. Okoroha may start you off on a conservative/non-operative treatment approach such as protected weight-bearing (crutch, cane or wheelchair) and referral to a physical therapist for exercises.
 A physical therapist will instruct you on special exercises that are focused on improving your strength, balance, and flexibility.

 If conservative options fail to alleviate your symptoms or if you have large fractures, you may be recommended to undergo surgical management.
 Surgery can be arthroscopic (minimally invasive) or open depending on your condition.
 Most of the common causes for hip instability, such as damage to the hip capsule and ligaments surrounding the joint and labral tears, can be rectified arthroscopically.
 Dr. Okoroha will be the best person to address your concerns and help you treat your instability.

-If you have experienced hip instability, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced hip instability, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.